vasilyev-maksim/p5-experiments/README.md

+# 👨‍💻 IN PROGRESS

 # 📋 TODO

+- make WIDTH and HEIGHT a dynamic pro, not a factory func arg (The problem is when we resize canvas (going fullscreen) animation drops)
 - FIX: links are not clickable in app header
 - tabIndex everywhere
 - make opening by link more smooth + disable list animation in bg